-The accumulated benefit obligation for the pension plan was approximately \$1.1 billion and \$1.2 billion as of June 30, 2023 and 2022, respectively.
+The accumulated benefit obligation for the pension plan was approximately \$1.1 billion as of June 30, 2024 and 2023, respectively.

-The weighted average assumptions used to determine benefit obligations for 2023 and 2022 were as follows:
+The weighted average assumptions used to determine benefit obligations for 2024 and 2023 were as follows:

-Pension be Pension benefits t benefits
+Pension b enefits Postretirement benefits

-2023 2022 2023 2022
+2024 2023 2024 2023

-Discount rate 5.86 % 5.26 % 5.60 % 4.90 %
+Discount rate 6.02 % 5.86 % 5.65 % 5.60 %

-The weighted average assumptions used to determine net benefit cost for 2023 and 2022 were as follows:
+The weighted average assumptions used to determine net benefit cost for 2024 and 2023 were as follows:

-Pension be enefits Postretiremen t benefits
+Pension be enefits Postretirement benefits

-2023 2022 2023 2022
+2024 2023 2024 2023

-Discount rate 5.26 % 3.42 % 4.90 % 2.70 %
+Discount rate Expected return on plan 5.86 % 5.26 % 5.60 % 4.90 %

-Expected return on plan

-assets 2.55 % 2.30 %
+assets 3.05 % 2.55 % -

 The expected rate of return assumption on Plan assets was determined by considering current economic and market conditions and by reviewing asset class allocations, historical return analysis, and forward-looking capital market expectations.
-Asset class allocations were established by considering each class' risk premium commensurate for the level of risk, duration that matches the Plan's liabilities, and incremental diversification benefits.
+Asset class allocations were established by considering each class's risk premium commensurate for the level of risk, duration that matches the Plan's liabilities, and incremental diversification benefits.
 Historical returns and forward-looking capital market expectations were gathered from and compared among the Plan's investment managers and a sampling of the consultant community.